 On the smaller end of half sheet sizing

 This enamelware half sheet pan from Crow Canyon Home will add a whimsical vintage touch to your bakeware collection.
 It is made from high-strength steel, which is then hand-dipped multiple times to create its durable porcelain enamel surface—a technique that was popularized in the 19th century to make bakeware, tableware, and cookware surfaces that were easier to clean than bare metal.
-The result is a very sturdy pan that is oven-safe up to 530 degrees, making it ideal for broiling and roasting at higher temperatures in addition to baking cookies.
+The result is a very sturdy pan that is oven-safe up to 500+ degrees and can even be used on the grill, making it ideal for broiling and roasting at higher temperatures in addition to baking cookies.

-This sheet pan is completely food-safe (even if the enamel coating chips) and shatterproof, so it’s a fantastic option for kids to handle during a family baking project.
-It is available in a traditional white finish with a blue or black rim, or an artisan-applied splatter design that looks fantastic as a serving tray when it’s not being used as bakeware.
-This sheet pan is dishwasher safe, so clean up will be a piece of cake.
+This sheet pan is completely food-safe, even if the enamel coating chips, so it’s a fantastic option for kids to handle during a family baking project.
+It is available in a traditional white finish with a colored rim, or an artisan-applied splatter design that looks fantastic as a serving tray when it’s not being used as bakeware.
+This sheet pan is dishwasher safe, so cleanup is easy as long as nothing has burned on.

-What to Look for When Buying a Half Sheet Pan
+What to Look for in a Half Sheet Pan

 Sheet pans come in a variety of materials.
 An aluminum pan is durable, affordable, and conducts heat evenly.
 If you're tough on your pans and/or use them frequently, the 18-gauge aluminized steel might be the way to go.
 Nonstick pans will make for easy cleanup, but they can also scratch.
 It all depends on how you use your pans, what kind of foods you like to cook and bake, and whether or not you are interested in washing a pan by hand versus putting it in the dishwasher.